San Marcos Growers LogoSan Marcos Growers

 We named this plant 'Soledad Shadow' as it was notably different than other clones of this species that we grow.
 It came to us from a micropropagation laboratory (tc lab) as Kalanchoe beharensis and was supposed to be the typical form with velvet brownish hairs but as plants matured we noted it lacked the dense covering of hairs so we had to give it some name to distinguish it from the typical form which we continue to grow.
 It is also not completely hairless like the other glabrous form we grow as Kalanchoe beharensis var. subnuda

-The information displayed on this page about Kalanchoe beharensis 'Soledad Shadow' is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
-We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
-We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.
+Information displayed on this page about Kalanchoe beharensis 'Soledad Shadow' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 [MORE INFO]